 Our executive compensation programs and policies are designed to attract, motivate and retain executive talent, and are aligned with the long-term interests of our shareholders.
-Please see the section titled "Compensation Discussion and Analysis" for a detailed discussion of our executive compensation programs.
-We believe that the effectiveness of our compensation programs is demonstrated by the accomplishments of management in executing the company's business plan over the last fiscal year.
+Please see the section titled "Executive Compensation" for a detailed discussion of our executive compensation programs.
+We believe that the effectiveness of our compensation programs is demonstrated by the accomplishments of management in executing the Bank's business plan over the last fiscal year.